mittagessen/kraken/docs/training.rst

 of characters in the ground truth, the errors in the recognition output and the resulting accuracy in per cent.

-The next section can be ignored.

 The next table lists the number of insertions (characters occuring in the ground truth but not in the recognition output), substitutions (misrecognized characters), and deletions (superfluous characters recognized by the model).

-Next is a grouping of errors (insertions and substitutions) by Unicode character class.
-As the report tool does not have proper Unicode support, Syriac characters are classified as ``Unassigned``.
-Nevertheless it is apparent that numerals are recognized markedly worse than every other class, presumably because they are severely underrepresented (77) in the training set.
-Further all Latin text is misrecognized, as the training set did not contain any and there is a small inconsistency in the test set caused by Latin-1 spacing characters.
+Next is a grouping of errors (insertions and substitutions) by Unicode script.

-The final two parts of the report are errors sorted by frequency and a per character accuracy report.
-Importantly, over half the overall errors are caused by incorrect whitespace produced by the model.
-These may have several sources: different spacing in training and test set, incorrect transcription such as leading/trailing whitespace, or.
+The final part of the report are errors sorted by frequency and a per character accuracy report.
+Importantly most errors are incorrect recognition of combining marks such as dots and diaereses.
+These may have several sources: different dot placement in training and validation set, incorrect transcription such as non-systematic transcription, or unclean speckled scans.
 Depending on the error source, correction most often involves adding more training data and fixing transcriptions.
 Sometimes it may even be advisable to remove unrepresentative data from the training set.

 Recognition
 -----------